remnrem/luna-doc/docs/ref/cc.md

 _Calculates pairwise Pearson correlation between signals_

-`CORREL` estimates pairwise correlation coefficients between signals, either for the whole signal, or epoch-by-epoch.
+[`CORREL`](cc.md#correl) estimates pairwise correlation coefficients between signals, either for the whole signal, or epoch-by-epoch.
 When epoch-level statistics are requested, Luna also reports the mean and median of all per-epoch statistics for a given channel pair.

 As of v0.27, Luna also provides functions to incorporate spatial channel distance (i.e. for the EEG/MEG context) of channels, and to find disjoint sets of highly correlated channels.

+<h3>Methods</h3>

+Pairwise Pearson product-moment correlation coefficients are computed between all specified channel pairs, either over the entire recording or separately for each epoch.
+When spatial channel geometry is provided, inter-electrode Euclidean distances are used to contextualize the correlation values, and a greedy algorithm can be applied to identify disjoint subsets of strongly correlated channels for dimensionality reduction or channel selection purposes.

 <h3>Parameters</h3>